 (2) The following officials from the requiring activity’s responsible contracting office shall concur with the use of a non-DoD contract prior to public announcement of the requirement:

 (i) For acquisitions valued at or above the simplified acquisition threshold, but less than $50 million, the head of the contracting activity (HCA).
-See for further delegation.
+See Appendix GG for further delegation.

 (ii) For acquisitions valued at or above $50 million but less than $250 million, the HCA.
-See for further delegation.
+See Appendix GG for further delegation.

 (iii) For acquisitions valued at or above $250 million, the HCA.
-See for further delegation.
+See Appendix GG for further delegation.

 (3) If the proposed acquisition meets the requirements for a written acquisition plan, the contracting officer should attach the approval to use a non-DoD contract to the acquisition plan for concurrent approval when routing the acquisition plan for coordination and approval.